dylanpalenik1/Group-1-Mist-4610-Group-Project-1-2024/README.md

 Name of the database: ns_Sp24_61608_Group1

-Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format:
+Additional Information: Each query above is in the database using stored procedures which can be called upon using the following format: CALL TP_Q1();